sike25/data/README.md

 # data

 a collection of small data projects
+folders have their own readMe's

 ### classic data science